 Non-Duke students are not eligible to receive financial aid at Duke and should contact their home institutions for financial aid information.

 Attendance is required at all classes, excursions, and group events.
 Given the intense nature of this program, late arrival and/or early departure is not permitted.

-Flights: You must make your own travel arrangements to and from San José (specifically to Juan Santamaría International Airport – SJO).
+You must make your own travel arrangements to and from San José (specifically to Juan Santamaría International Airport – SJO).
 Once you have a flight itinerary, log in to MyGlobalEd to update your travel registry.

-Schedule: Classes will be held in the mornings five days a week (M-F).
+Classes will be held in the mornings five days a week (M-F).
 Field trips and cultural events will take place during the afternoons and/or the weekends.
 A detailed itinerary will be provided to students during the pre-departure meeting.